EhmeeUd/Appstream/README.md

 This Terraform configuration will provision the following resources:

 ### 1. VPC and Subnet:
-a.
-A Virtual Private Cloud (VPC) with CIDR block 10.0.0.0/16.
+- A Virtual Private Cloud (VPC) with CIDR block 10.0.0.0/16.
-b.
-A subnet inside the VPC with CIDR block 10.0.0.0/24.
+- A subnet inside the VPC with CIDR block 10.0.0.0/24.
 ### 2. Security Group:

-a.
-A security group that allows HTTPS (port 443) ingress and all outbound traffic.
+- A security group that allows HTTPS (port 443) ingress and all outbound traffic.
 ### 3. EC2 Instance:

-a.
-An EC2 instance (t3.medium) using a specific AMI, deployed in the subnet and secured by the security group.
+- An EC2 instance (t3.medium) using a specific AMI, deployed in the subnet and secured by the security group.
 ### 4. AWS AppStream Fleet and Stack:

-a.
-An AppStream fleet with one ON_DEMAND instance of type stream.standard.medium.
+- An AppStream fleet with one ON_DEMAND instance of type stream.standard.medium.
-b.
-A stack allowing various user actions such as clipboard copy, file uploads/downloads, and printing to local devices.
+- A stack allowing various user actions such as clipboard copy, file uploads/downloads, and printing to local devices.
 ### 5. AWS AppStream User and Associations:

-a.
-A user with USERPOOL authentication is created and associated with the AppStream stack.
+- A user with USERPOOL authentication is created and associated with the AppStream stack.
 ### 6. Image Builder:

-a.
-An AppStream image builder is set up to customize images.
+- An AppStream image builder is set up to customize images.
 ## Usage
 1. Clone the repository to your local machine: